elreplicante/discoteque/README.md

 There are two main levels of testing here.
 Acceptance tests are written with Behave and perform requests over the Flask API.
 Domain tests are written in Mamba inside the `discoteque/spec` folder.

 ### Running the suite
+From the root folder:

-- Domain tests `mamba discoteque/`
+- Domain tests `mamba app/discoteque/`
 - Acceptance tests: PENDING